肘关节骨关节炎 资料

 • Elbow arthroscopic osteocapsular arthroplasty (AOA) is a safe and efficacious treatment for patients with mild to moderate osteoarthritis [3].

-• Arthroscopic debridement provides satisfactory elbow function and improvement in pain with little chance of reoperation at midterm follow-up for both posttraumatic and primary degenerative osteoarthritis [9].
+• Patients with either posttraumatic or primary degenerative osteoarthritis can expect satisfactory elbow function and an improvement in pain with little chance of reoperation at the midterm follow-up duration after arthroscopic elbow debridement [10].

-• Clinical outcomes for primary elbow osteoarthritis patients undergoing arthroscopic OCA improve from preoperative assessment to short- and medium-term follow-up [18].
+• Serial assessment of patients with primary elbow OA who underwent arthroscopic osteocapsular arthroplasty (OCA) showed that clinical outcomes improved from preoperative assessment to short- and medium-term follow-up [27].

-• Most patients undergoing open debridement and radiocapitellar replacement have an uneventful postoperative course, painless elbow joint, and satisfactory functional recovery at short-term follow-up [19].
+• Most patients undergoing open debridement and radiocapitellar replacement in primary and post-traumatic arthritis of the elbow had an uneventful postoperative course, a painless elbow joint, and satisfactory functional recovery at short-term follow-up [32].

 Key Evidence